glasshalffulgham/coffeeshops/README.md

-# coffeeshops
+# Coffee Shops

-A curated list of Coffeeshops
+A curated list of Coffee Shops.

+Inspired to begin this during the [#Hacktoberfest by Digitial Ocean](https://hacktoberfest.digitalocean.com/) in 2015.